Oth3r/DirectionHUD-Fabric/README.md

 ### More customization
 * Disabling certain commands in config
 * Turn off lastdeath in settings, since minecraft added the recovery compass (I made that feature before they added that smh)
-* Setting limits to certain thing's ect.
+* Setting limits to certain features, ect.

 ### Client UI
 Straying away from the plugin feel for client users.<br>